 The Englund Gambit: Trick or Trap?

-The Englund Gambit begins with the unorthodox move:
+The Englund Gambit starts with the exceptional move:

 If White accepts: